Gandi/gandi.cli/gandicli.man.rst

 * ``gandi api`` display information about the Gandi.net API.

-* ``certificate change_dcv resource`` allow to change the domain validation process for a specific certificate request.
+* ``certificate change-dcv resource`` allow to change the domain validation process for a specific certificate request.
 Mandatory option is ``--dcv-method TEXT`` where the method could be email, dns, file or auto.

 * ``certificate create`` allow to request the creation of a certificate.
 If a private key is present as ``--private-key`` and not a CSR, the CSR will be generated.
 If no CSR or private key are present in the parameters, both are generated.
 Possible options are ``--csr TEXT`` and ``--private-key TEXT`` which could be the content of a certificate request and a private key or path to the files, ``--country TEXT``, ``--state TEXT``, ``--city TEXT``, ``-organisation TEXT``, ``--branch TEXT`` to specify new administrative informations, ``--duration INTEGER`` how many years of validity (up to 5 years), ``--package TEXT`` is the type of certificate as listed by ``gandi certificate package``, ``--altnames LIST`` is a list of all alternative names and ``--dcv-method TEXT`` where the method could be email, dns, file or auto.